futursolo/stellation/README.md

-# stackable
+# stellation

 A framework experience for Yew.

-Stackable provides a development stack with:
+Stellation provides a development stack with:

 1. Tooling around Server-side Rendering Support.
 2. An easy-to-use, SSR-transparent RPC Implementation.